-The composition of CDCC's Board of Directors reflects the requirement of independence as stated in the various Recognition Orders and Amended and Restated Oversight Agreement.
-The Board carries out its mandate directly as well as through the CDCC Risk and Audit Committee and the CDCC Governance Committee.
-The Board can also seek or obtain advice and non-binding recommendations from the Human Resources Committee established by the Corporation's ultimate parent company, TMX.
+The composition of the Board of Directors reflects the requirement of independence as stated in CDCC's Recognition Orders.
+The Board carries out its mandate directly as well as through the RAC and the GC.
+The Board can also seek or obtain advice and non-binding recommendations from the Human Resources Committee of the board of the Corporation's ultimate parent company, TMX Group.